superlinked/VectorHub/docs/articles/user_acquisition_analytics.md

 From our histograms, we can observe that:

-- outliers (cluster -1)... [@mor - what does "outliers are the most active relatively - active users are rare" mean?]
+- outliers (cluster -1)...
-- cluster 2 and cluster 3 users are quite similar, positive[?], but low activity
+- cluster 2 and cluster 3 users are quite similar, positive, but low activity
 - cluster 0 has the highest proportion of medium activity users
-- cluster 1 users are active, "are not outliers and have a fairly balanced activity profile" [meaning?]
+- cluster 1 users are active, "are not outliers and have a fairly balanced activity profile"

 To see the distribution of ad_creatives across different clusters, we create a DataFrame that shows each ad_creative's count value within each cluster: